OlaoluwaM/distro-setup/src/distros/fedora/assets/checklist.md

 - **Gnome Shell Extensions**: Backup the list of currently installed Gnome Shell Extensions using the `backupGnomeExtensions` shell function
   - These are saved in our dotfiles under git

-- [ ] Manually sync Atuin shell history
+- [ ] Manually sync Atuin shell history, using whatever `atuin` sync command exists
 - [ ] Export and backup important AI conversations from OpenWebUI